 - 1. The student's pattern of behavior

 - 2. The seriousness of the misconduct

-- 3. The student's attitude toward the misconduct and the student's willingness to follow a rehabilitation program
+- 3. The student's attitude toward the misconduct and willingness to follow a rehabilitation program

 The suspension of the enforcement of an expulsion shall be governed by the following: